Close Alert Banner

 Amherst FCU logo E1B Educational Foundation logo E1B logo

-The Amherst Federal Credit Union has partnered with the Erie 1 BOCES Educational Foundation and Workforce Development to provide low-income students greater access to quality, adult education programs by offering scholarships of up to $600 per eligible and approved student.
+The Amherst Federal Credit Union has partnered with the Erie 1 BOCES Educational Foundation and Workforce Development to provide low-income students greater access to quality, adult education programs by offering scholarships.

 Eligible students must demonstrate financial need, become members of the AFCU, and enroll in a full-time Workforce Development program.
 A full-time program is defined as a program greater than 100 clock hours in length.
 Scholarship applications will be reviewed in the order in which they are received.
 Scholarships will be applied only after all other sources of grants or sponsorships have been applied.